hashgraph/hedera-json-rpc-relay/tools/README.md

 - Starting the project: `npm start`.
 - Launching the analytical tools discussed in this report: `docker-compose up -d`, using [docker-compose](slither-analysis/docker-compose.yaml) file placed in the tool analysis directory ([Dockerfile](slither-analysis/Dockerfile) for the Slither will be required).

+## Impact of This Document's Analysis Tools Research on Potential Guides for EVM Developers

+### Relevance of Slither Analysis to Hedera JSON RPC

+While [Slither](slither-analysis/analysis.md) is a powerful static analysis tool, it is important to note its lack of network-specific features such as the Hedera JSON RPC.

+### Relevance of MAIAN and Manticore Analysis to Hedera JSON RPC

+Both [MAIAN](maian-analysis/analysis.md) and [Manticore](manticore-analysis/analysis.md) tools require updates to use the latest versions of Python and their respective libraries (as well as additional fixes) to function correctly before we can assess their compatibility with the Hedera JSON RPC.